 - An annual turnover of no more than £10.2 million

 - Assets not worth more than £5.1 million

 Ask us about other exemptions for financial years before 2016.

 Businesses operating in the UK must pay corporation tax on profits if they are carrying out their business under the basis of a:

 - Limited company

 - Any foreign company with a UK branch or office

 Companies do not get billed for corporation tax, they must work it out.
 This is where Goodwille can work with you to keep a record of the amount of corporation tax you will need to pay.
 By keeping accounting records, you can calculate how much corporation tax you will need to pay.

 Our clients work with us because they are confident in our approach to managing their financial statements.
 We always work with our fully vetted and carefully chosen auditing professionals when carrying out an external audit for our clients.

-As our CFO, Kevin’s role is to oversee the teams that manage the delivery of fully compliant financial processes for our clients, as well as for advising them on the decisions that will help drive their businesses forward.
-He is responsible for the Financial & Payroll departments across both the London and Warwick offices.
+As our Head of Finance, Dom’s role is to oversee the teams that manage the delivery of fully compliant financial processes for our clients, as well as for advising them on the decisions that will help drive their businesses forward.
+He is responsible for the Finance teams across both the London and Warwick offices.